vigneshm278/Ex-3-NN/README.md

 <H3> Result:</H3>
-Thus, XOR classification problem can be solved using MLP in Pytho
+Thus, XOR classification problem can be solved using MLP in Python